Skip to main content

 Metabolism and Hormonal Interplay

-Your is inextricably linked to your hormonal status.
+Your metabolic health is inextricably linked to your hormonal status.
 Hormones are the primary drivers of how your body utilizes and stores energy.
 Insulin, for instance, manages blood sugar, while thyroid hormones set the pace of your overall metabolic rate.

 Growth hormone plays a critical role in this orchestra by promoting the use of fat for energy and supporting the maintenance of metabolically active muscle tissue.
 Testosterone contributes by enhancing muscle protein synthesis.
 When these hormonal signals decline, the body’s metabolic efficiency falters.